shadow-WVFB-logo-2015_white

 The following bills were introduced during Week 2 (February 17-21):

 SB 459 By Senator Thorne.
 Bill provides three-year residency requirement for West Virginia citizens to serve on planning commissions.
 Sent to Government Organization.
 Passed.
 On third reading Full Senate.
 Passed Full Senate.
 Sent to House Government Organization.
+Passed Full House.
+Title amendment adopted.
+Communicated to Senate for confirmation.
 WVFB supports.

 SB 532 By Senator Clements.
 Bill clarifies the county to which ad valorem taxes should be paid when location of a natural gas well is in a different county.
 Sent to Finance.
 Passed Full Senate.
 Ordered to the House.
 Sent to House Finance.
 (Similar bill HB 2706.)
 WVFB supports.

 HB 2043 By Delegate Burkhammer.
 Bill authorizes use of drones and dogs to track or locate certain wounded game.
 Committee Sub adds protection as critical infrastructure classification of commercial poultry facilities, licensed slaughter facilities, and stockyards.
 Sent to Government Organization.
 On third reading House Calendar.
 Sent to Rules.
 Now on first reading Special Calendar.
-(Similar bill SB 721.)
+Communicated to Senate.
+(Similar bill SB 721 passed Full Senate.
+Sent to House Government Organization.
+Completed legislation.
+Sent to Governor for decision.)
 WVFB monitoring.

 HB 2399 By Delegate Hillenbrand.
 Bill changes the managed timberland certification requirement from one year to every five years for tax assessment purposes.
 Sent to Finance.
+Communicated to Senate.
+On second reading Full Senate.
 (Similar bill SB 809.)
 WVFB monitoring.

 HB 2551 By Delegate Foggin.
 Bill allows for increase to criminal penalty for the misdemeanor offense of negligently permitting livestock to run at large and trespass on property of other owners of livestock which then injures another person or destroys property of another.
 Sent to Judiciary.
+Passed House.
+Communicated to Senate.
 WVFB monitoring.

 The following bills were introduced during Week 3 (February 24-28):